Attentive Group Equivariant Convolutional Networks: Experiments

 \section{Experiments}

 We validate our approach by exploring the effects of using attentive group convolutions in contrast to conventional ones.
-We compare the conventional group equivariant networks $p4$-CNNs and $p4m$-CNNs \cite{GCNN} with their corresponding attentive counterpart $\alpha$-$p4$-CNNs and $\alpha$-$p4m$-CNNs.
-We exclude \citet{Romero2020Co-Attentive} from the experiments since it is not applicable to general groups and several of its experiments are carried out in an approximately equivariant regime (see Appx. \ref{sec:approx_equiv}).
-Furthermore, we explore the effects of only applying channel attention (e.g., $\alpha_{\text{CH}}$-$p4$-CNNs), spatial attention (e.g., $\alpha_{\text{SP}} $-$p4$-CNNs) and applying attention directly on the input (e.g., $\alpha_{F}$-$p4$-CNNs).
-We replicate as close as possible the training and evaluation strategies of \citet{GCNN}, replace approximately equivariant networks by exact equivariant ones (Appx. \ref{sec:approx_equiv}), and initialize any additional parameter in the same way as the corresponding baseline.
+We compare the conventional group equivariant networks $p4$- and $p4m$-CNNs of \citet{GCNN} on the rotated MNIST and CIFAR-10 datasets with their corresponding attentive counterparts: $\alpha$-$p4$-CNNs and $\alpha$-$p4m$-CNNs, respectively; and the $p4$- and $p4m$-DenseNets of \citet{veeling2018rotation} on the PCam dataset with their corresponding attentive counterparts: $\alpha$-$p4$-DenseNet and $\alpha$-$p4m$- CNNs and DenseNets, respectively.
+Additionally, we explore the effects of only applying channel attention (e.g., $\alpha_{\text{CH}}$-$p4$-CNNs), spatial attention (e.g., $\alpha_{\text{SP}} $-$p4$-CNNs) and applying attention directly on the input (e.g., $\alpha_{F}$-$p4$-CNNs).\footnote{Our code is publicly available at:\\ \url{ https://github.com/dwromero/att_gconvs}}

+We notice that the network architectures in \citet{GCNN} and \citet{Romero2020Co-Attentive} used for the CIFAR-10 experiments are equivariant only approximately.
+This results from using odd-sized convolutional kernels with stride $\geq$ 1 on even-sized feature maps (see Appx.~\ref{sec:approx_equiv} for a complete discussion).
+Since this effect distorts the equivariance property of our equivariant attention maps, i.e., they also become equivariant only approximately (Figs.~\ref{fig:bad_examples}, \ref{fig:good_examples}), this issue must be fixed.
+We achieve this by replacing strided convolutions in such regimes by conventional convolutions followed by a max-pooling layer.

+For all our experiments we replicate as close as possible the training and evaluation strategies of the corresponding baselines, replace approximately equivariant networks by exact equivariant ones, and initialize any additional parameter in the same way as the corresponding baseline.
+Extended implementation details are provided in Appx.~\ref{appx:extended_details}.